beharavenkatasatyaprasad/Squad-Messenger-FrontEnd/README.md

 ### About:

-This is a real-time chat application built using React (Create React App on the frontend) and NodeJS/Express/Socket.io Backend.
+This is a real-time chat application built using React (Create React App on the frontend) and NodeJS/Express/Socket.io (on the Backend).

 Users are able to join groups and message other users in real-time.